-Ottawa, ON, Canada - Age 65 - Independent
+Ottawa, ON, Canada = Age 65 = Independent

+- Areas of expertise

 - Senior executive

-- Public sector

-- Financial

 - Risk management

 - Human resources management and executive compensation

 Ms. Fraser's extensive professional experience and her contributions to the accounting and auditing profession qualify her to serve on our board, as chair of the audit committee and member of the risk committee.
 Her other board experience and international work provide an added perspective to her board and committee work.